-Thrilling and fast appreciating, the Honda S2000 is one of smartest places to put your money.
-Read our quick fire buyers' guide to know more
+Thrilling and fast appreciating, the Honda S2000 is one of the smartest places to put your money.
+Read our quickfire buyers' guide to know more

-Best of all however, was the prospect of fully independent, double wishbone suspension all round, mated to bespoke Bridgestone Potenza S-02 tyres on 16” alloys.
-One blight on the copybook was early adoption of electric power assistance for the steering, which became a factor in the S2000’s quickly garnered reputation for spiky lift off oversteer.
-Over the life of the car Honda would take three bites of the apple trying to rectify the trait, and the first attempt came in 2002 with stiffer springs, softer anti-roll bars and recalibrated dampers.
-At the same time a higher specification GT model was introduced and the plastic rear window morphed into glass.
+Best of all, however, was the prospect of fully independent, double-wishbone suspension all-round, mated to bespoke Bridgestone Potenza S-02 tyres on 16” alloys.
+One blight on the copybook was the early adoption of electric power assistance for the steering, which became a factor in the S2000’s quickly garnered reputation for spiky lift-off oversteer.
+Over the life of the car, Honda would take three bites of the apple trying to rectify the trait, and the first attempt came in 2002 with stiffer springs, softer anti-roll bars and recalibrated dampers.
+At the same time, a higher specification GT model was introduced and the plastic rear window morphed into a glass item.

 By 2004 the car warranted a facelift and further improvements were drafted in.
 Cosmetic changes were restricted to new bumpers, larger 17” alloys wrapped in a new compound of Bridgestone, updated head & tail lights and oval tips for the exhausts.
-Under the skin however, was where the real work had taken place - the subframe now featured additional bracing whilst even firmer strings appeared, a softer rear anti-roll bar, further damping revisions and tweaked geometry that reduced toe-in under cornering loads.
-Facelift cars are often mistakenly referred to as the AP2, but this designation only applies to the US market, which received a special 2.2 litre engine.
+Under the skin, however, was where the real work took place - the subframe now featured additional bracing whilst even firmer springs appeared, a softer rear anti-roll bar, further damping revisions and tweaked geometry that reduced toe-in under cornering loads.
+Facelift cars are often mistakenly referred to as the AP2, but this designation only applies to the US market, which received a special 2.2-litre engine.
 Japan, the U.K & Australia all continued with the 2.0 displacement.
 Curiously, despite Honda never admitting to any engine changes, facelift cars consistently produce stronger numbers on dyno days.

 WHAT TO LOOK FOR

-Despite the focus of the S2000 there are notable weak spots should you wish to attend track days on a consistent basis.
+Despite the focus of the S2000, there are notable weak spots should you wish to attend track days on a consistent basis.
 The ABS calibration is very well judged however the rear discs are solid and therefore prone to overheating due to being only 282mm x 12mm thick.
 This then transfers more bias to the front, which at only 300mm x 25mm (although at least vented), thermally overload, leading to cracking.
-Fitting ventilated rears, or a BBK are the best solutions.
-Another pre-emptive strike would be fitting a baffle to the sump to avoid oil starvation due to the high corners speeds the car can achieve.
+Fitting ventilated rear discs or a big brake kit are the best solutions.
+Another pre-emptive strike would be fitting a baffle to the sump to avoid oil starvation due to the high cornering speeds the car can achieve.

-A square set up is proven to hugely aid turn in.
-The tyres are staggered from factory - pre-facelift cars are 205/55R16 on 6.5J ET55 front and 225R16 on 7.5J ET65 rear, with the facelift cars running 215/45R17 on 7J ET55 front and 245/40R17 on 8.5J ET65 rear.
+A square set-up is proven to hugely aid turn-in.
+The tyres are staggered from the factory - pre-facelift cars are 205/55R16 on 6.5J ET55 front and 225R16 on 7.5J ET65 rear, with the facelift cars running 215/45R17 on 7J ET55 front and 245/40R17 on 8.5J ET65 rear.
 However, the centre bores are different (the rear is smaller than the front) meaning you’d have to machine the bore out on the wider wheels to fit.
 The geometry is fully adjustable - facelift settings can be applied to earlier cars

-Engine wise the F20C responds well to having the VTEC crossover point lowered from 6,000rpm to 3,800 - although as a consequence you’ll have to sacrifice the famous VTEC-yo ramp up.
-Another 20-30bhp in the mid-range however should make the trade off a worthy one.
-Any re-map will also only provide marginal single digit gains in BHP at the top end, but teaming it with a decat can unleash 8bhp at the wheels.
+Engine-wise the F20C responds well to having the VTEC crossover point lowered from 6,000rpm to 3,800 - although as a consequence you’ll have to sacrifice the famous VTEC ramp up.
+Another 20-30bhp in the mid-range however should make the trade-off a worthy one.
+Any re-map will also only provide marginal, single-digit gains in BHP at the top end, but teaming it with a decat can unleash 8bhp at the wheels.
 The S2000 is also one of the few cars that genuinely responds to an induction kit, despite the factory airbox already being very efficient.

 OWNERS POV - Mike Rainbird

-Those that also know me will know mine obviously isn't standard, featuring Ohlins suspension, Recaro Pole Positions, Spoon subframe collars, a J’s racing strut brace, RS29’s SRF and a square set up with 245/40 tyres all round.
-But these are the only mods required to tame the standard car and turn it into a Touge challenger.”
+Those that also know me will know mine obviously isn't standard, featuring Ohlins suspension, Recaro Pole Positions, Spoon subframe collars, a J’s Racing strut brace, RS29’s SRF and a square set up with 245/40 tyres all around.
+But these are the only mods required to tame the standard car and turn it into a Touge challenger.